lirantal/lirantaldotcom/data/blog/archives/2019-10-30_84--of-all-websites-are-impacted-by-jQuery-XSS-vulnerabilities---Snyk-4c73a935ab11.md

 ---
-title: 84% of all websites are impacted by jQuery XSS vulnerabilities | Snyk
+title: 84% of all websites are impacted by jQuery XSS vulnerabilities
 description: >-
-  This article is from Snyk’s State of JavaScript frameworks security report 2019.
-In this blog post we’ll review security vulnerabilities…
+  This article is from Snyk’s State of JavaScript frameworks security report
+  1. In this blog post we’ll review security vulnerabilities…
 date: '2019-10-30T00:01:26.000Z'
 categories: []
 keywords: []